-Do you remember that episode of ‘Seinfeld’ where Jerry’s car is permeated with a foul odor, but no one can discover the cause?
+Remember that episode of Seinfeld where Jerry’s car is permeated with a foul odor, but no one can figure out the cause?
 Jerry and his friends try everything to identify the source of the smell, but to no avail.
 It turns out that a mouse has died in in the air vent of Jerry’s car and what they smell is the odor of the poor, decaying creature!

 And yes, it was a funny episode.
 But if you’ve been in a similar situation then it’s not so funny.
 You just want to get rid of the rat - or mouse.
 Chances are that you haven’t had mice dying in your car, but more than a few of us have had mice and other rodents expire somewhere in the house.

-And once it happens to you you’ll never forget it.
+If it happens to you, you’ll never forget it.
 Well, you’ll never forget the smell, anyway.